nabzi/SignPlugin/README.md

         - SIGNING_KEY_ALIAS_LEGACY

-and loads keystore files from the path provided in variable: $keyStorePath from project config 'sign-info'.
+and loads keystore files from the path provided .

-   **2 - gradle task 'set-sign-config-prop'**
+   **2 - unavailable keyStore path**

-This task reads credentials from properties file located in the following path:
+If no keyStorePath value is set, it reads credentials from properties file located in the following path:

 _'[User home]/.gradle/signing_config.properties'`_